-Annual Practising Certificates
+Annual Practising Certificate

 The Annual Practising Certificate (APC) is issued to practitioners who meet the requirements set by the Dietitians Board.
-The APC is valid for up to twelve months.
+The APC is valid for up to 12 months.
 A practising year runs from 1 April until 31 March the following year.

 Practitioners who apply for an annual practising certificate will have to meet certain minimum recertification requirements.
 This includes undertaking of continuing professional development, maintaining regular peer contact and meeting required professional and practice standards.